- Rib fractures can be caused by increased bone fragility from nutritional deficiencies.

 - Fractured ribs generally heal by themselves, causing thickening or deformation at the site of the break.

-- At the abattoir, the fractured sections of rib cage are trimmed, reducing carcase/dressed weights.
+- The fractured sections of rib cage are trimmed at processing, reducing carcase/dressed weights.
+Trimming of healed fractures, if with large calluses, can occur.

 - Deficiencies e.g. in vitamin D, calcium or phosphorus, causing weak bones to break.